 Neuropathy is the dysfunction of three central nerves- sensory, motor & autonomic nerves.
 This neuropathy affects not only the hands & feet, but also affect other parts of the body.
 According to a fact sheet provided by the National Institute of Neurological Disorders and Stroke (NINDS), neuropathy affects some 20 million people in the United States (USA).
 Another source reveals that about 25-30% of Americans will be affected by neuropathy.

-Top 3 Amazon Best Seller TENS Unit Machine in 2021
+Top 3 Amazon Best Seller TENS Unit Machine for Neuropathy

 What is a TENS unit machine?